pmndrs/zustand/docs/guides/beginner-typescript.md

 #### Multiple Selectors

 Sometimes you need more than one property.
-Returning an object from the selector gives you both.
+Returning an object from the selector lets you access multiple fields at once.
+However, directly destructuring properties from that object can cause unnecessary re-renders.
+To avoid this, it’s recommended to wrap the selector with `useShallow`, which prevents re-renders when the selected values remain shallowly equal.
 This is more efficient than subscribing to the whole store.
 TypeScript ensures you can’t accidentally misspell `bears` or `food`.

 ```ts